Silverpeas/docker-silverpeas-test/README.md

 	$ ./build.sh

-this will build an image containing the latest pre-version of Silverpeas and the latest version of Wildfly supported by Silverpeas, with the tag `silverpeas/silverpeas-test:latest`.
+this will build an image containing the latest version of Silverpeas and the latest version of Wildfly supported by Silverpeas, with the tag `silverpeas/silverpeas-test:latest`.

 Otherwise, to create an image of a given version of Silverpeas 6, you have to specify as argument both the exact version of Silverpeas and the exact version of Wildfly used by this version:

-	$ ./build.sh 6.0 10.1.0
+	$ ./build.sh 6.1 18.0.1

-This will build a Docker image for Silverpeas 6.0 and with Wildfly 10.1.0 with the tag `silverpeas/silverpeas-test:6.0`.
+This will build a Docker image for Silverpeas 6.1 and with Wildfly 18.0.1 with the tag `silverpeas/silverpeas-test:6.1`.
 The versions passed as argument have to match the available versions of both Silverpeas and Wildfly; indeed, Silverpeas and Wildfly will be downloaded from their respective project Web site.